 Self-care is something that I adamantly advocate.
 In some cases, self-care can be eating well and ensuring you have some downtime.
 But there are times in one’s life that one may need help with one’s own care and social care is an integral part of the caring society that we all want to live in.
 If you need assistance with your care it’s so important to keep up with the Social Work news so you are aware of the key issues.
-Today I’m sharing with you a rundown of some of the most important changes in the social care world in 2017, and beyond.
+Today I’m sharing with you a rundown of some of the most important changes in social care in 2017, and beyond.

-The Children and Social Work Bill
+Changes in Social Care: The Children and Social Work Bill

 This new bill has recently been given the Royal assent – the last step it needs to be written in the law.
 The Children and Social Work bill which comes into force this year and clarifies each local council and area authority’s position as a ‘corporate parent’ to children in the care system.